ClimbsRocks/ClimbsRocks.github.io/_posts/articles/2014-12-23-ShallowCopiesAndSlice.md

 ads:
 ---

-ShallowCopiesAndSlice
+##I've gotten weird results with `Array.slice()`.
+What's going on?

-Slice returns a copy of an array.
+`slice()` returns a copy of an array.
 This is awesome!
 But there's this weird line in the MDN docs that says slice 'returns a shallow copy'.
 The MSDN and W3Schools docs don't mention this at all, so what in the world does this mean?

-Let's think back for a moment to how variables work.
+Let's think back for a moment to [how variables work].
 They're basically just links to some other place on the hard drive where the actual data is stored.

+##What hapens if there are variables in my array?

 What slice does is copy over the variable, not the data that variable points to.
-So if you make a change to the object a variable is pointing to, the 'copied' array will still point to the object that has been changed.
+So if you make a change to the object a variable is pointing to, the 'copied' array will still point to the object, which has now been changed.

-Where can shallow copies get you in trouble?
+##Where can shallow copies get you in trouble?

 Maybe you're making a timeline of all the important things in your life- namely your age, and your favorite superheroes.

 var myFavoriteSuperheroes = ['Batman'];
 var importantLifeInfo = [1,myFavoriteSuperHeroes];

 Now your awesome (but somewhat noobish) mother wants to create a snapshot of the important moments in your life.
-She assumes she can use slice() to create a copy of your info for each year, and update your favoriteSuperheroes as she goes.
+She assumes she can use `slice()` to create a copy of your info for each year, and update your `favoriteSuperheroes` as she goes.

 var age1 = importantLifeInfo.slice();
 myFavoriteSuperheroes.push('Teenage Mutant Ninja Turtles');